 - Dame Fiona Kendrick, Chairman and Chief Executive, Nestlé UK and Ireland

 - Frances O’Grady, General Secretary, Trade Union Congress

 - Gail Cartmail, Assistant General Secretary (AGS), Unite the Union

 - Grahame Smith, General Secretary, Scottish Trades Union Congress

 - Jeremy Anderson, CBE, Chairman, Global Financial Services, KPMG Europe LLP

 - John Cridland, CBE, Director-General, Confederation of British Industry

 - Julie A Kenny, CBE, DL, Chairman, Pyronix Limited

 - Liz Sayce, OBE, Chief Executive, Disability Rights UK

-- Nigel Whitehead, Group Managing Director Programmes & Support, BAE Systems
+- Nigel Whitehead, CBE, Group Managing Director Programmes & Support, BAE Systems

 - Paul McKelvie, OBE, Training and Development Professional